 Ownership, Governance and Employees

-While ownership of the different component parts of the Cuiabá I Project is shared in different proportions between Enron, Shell and Transredes, Enron is the majority or largest (direct and indirect) shareholder in each individual entity except for GasBol.
+While ownership of the different component parts of the Cuiabá I Project is shared in different proportions between ESA, Shell and Transredes, Enron is the majority or largest (direct and indirect) shareholder in each individual entity except for GasBol.
 In addition, as discussed above, Enron, through an affiliate, operates and maintains the Cuiabá I Power Plant, and Transredes will operate and maintain the Cuiabá Pipeline.

-While no firm decisions have been taken to date regarding the ultimate ownership and management structure of Cuiabá II and III, Enron currently expects to implement the project with one or more partners.
-In any event, Enron expects to retain a majority interest in the project.
+While no firm decisions have been taken to date regarding the ultimate ownership and management structure of Cuiabá II and III, ESA currently expects to implement the project with one or more partners.
+In any event, ESA expects to retain a majority interest in the project.

 The ownership structure of each entity of the Cuiabá I Project is as follows: